-Burgundy Truffle Uncinatum
+Burgundy Truffle - Tuber Uncinatum

-The Burgundy truffle also known as the autumn truffle is harvested in France but also in Spain, Italy and in certain Eastern countries such as Bulgaria.
+The Burgundy truffle also known as the autumn truffle is harvested in France but also in Spain, Italy and in certain eastern countries such as Bulgaria.

-Season : September to November
+Season: September to November

-This is why it should simply be grated on fish, meat, potatoes or eggs.
+That's why it should simply be grated on fish, meat, potatoes or eggs.